Kloxo

 Kloxo (formerly known as Lxadmin) was a free and open-source web hosting control panel for the Red Hat and CentOS Linux distributions.
 As of October 2017, the project has been unmaintained with a number of unresolved issues, and the project's website is offline.

 Kloxo allows the host administrators to run a combination of lighttpd or Apache with djbdns or BIND, and provides a graphical interface to switch between these programs without losing data.
 Kloxo Enterprise can transparently move web/mail/dns from one server running Apache to another running lighttpd.
 It was formerly considered to be a good free alternative to cPanel hosting control panel.

 Kloxo comes integrated with Installapp, which is a bundle of approximately 130 web applications that can be installed to the hosted websites.
-It is supported by Installatron - a third-party application installer (similar to Fantastico) as a plugin.
+It is supported by Installatron – a third-party application installer (similar to Fantastico) as a plugin.

-As of October 2017 the whole LxCenter website appears to be down with only the GitHub repository (and some forks) remaining with the last notable changes being 3 years old.
+As of October 2017 the whole LxCenter website appears to be down with only the GitHub repository (and some forks) remaining with the last notable changes being three years old.

 Lxadmin/Kloxo name change

 Security issues

+In early June 2009, security related blogs and websites posted details of security loopholes in LxAdmin/Kloxo.
+Around this time, another piece of software created by the same vendor – HyperVM – was rumored to have been exploited in a massive attack at the British VAserv budget webhosting company.
+Crackers deleted the content of 100,000 hosted websites in one go, after gaining root access to the system.
+A detailed timeline of these events was posted several months later.